BSF, 3/8", Cap Head, Socket Screw (12.9).

 BSF, 3/8", Cap Head, Bolt/ Socket Screw/ Allen Bolt/, High Tensile (12.9), BS 2470.

-Fixaball.co.uk sells all lengths of BSF 3/8", cap screws at the best internet prices with free, first class delivery.
+Fixaball.co.uk sells all lengths of BSF 3/8", cap screws at the best internet prices with free delivery.

 Orders placed before 2pm are usually dispatched same day (Mon-Fri).